ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/kubectl.md

 ```bash { target="ubuntu:latest" }
 sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
 ```
-If you do not have sudo or root permission, add executble permission and add the location to the `$PATH` environment variable.
+If you do not have sudo or root permission, add executable permission and add the location to the `$PATH` environment variable.

 ```console
 chmod +x kubectl